-My daughters and I worked on these DIY washi tape notebooks and pencils in honor of back-to-school season.
+When it comes to getting the kids ready to go back to school, we love customizing notebooks and pencils with washi tape, which you can find on our affiliate Amazon.
+My daughters and I worked on these DIY washi tape notebooks and pencils.
 Aren’t they cute?
 This project is easy, inexpensive and the possibilities are endless.

 Stocking up on cute back-to-school supplies can get out of hand expensive though if you aren’t careful.
 That’s why I think it’s awesome that you can scour the dollar stores or the dollar aisle at Target, get your supplies on the cheap and then personalize them yourself with washi tape.